 So, Autumn is here, and we just arrived at our new home in Lombardy, Northern Italy.
 Autumn comes with various mushrooms and a beautiful foraging culture.
-So, let's make the best with this Herbs Stuffed Mushrooms recipe!
+So, let's make the best of this Herbs Stuffed Mushrooms recipe!

 Northern Italy comes with a local delicacy: Taleggio cheese.
 The Taleggio melts beautifully as a young mozzarella and has the intense flavor of aged cheese.
 I usually make this recipe with portobello mushrooms.
 However, today I found a mushroom variety that I had never tried: Pioppini (piopino mushroom), so I decided to give it a try.